Ann Harriet Hughes

 Hughes completed three novels, and a left a fourth unfinished work.
 She also edited Welsh versions of three of the works of the Scottish evangelist Henry Drummond and wrote verse in Welsh.
 She edited the woman's page in the Welsh Weekly (1892), Yr Eryr (1894–95) Y Cymro (1906–07).

 Death

-Ann Harriet Hughes died on 25 April 1910 at Pwllheli.
+Ann Harriet Hughes died on 25 April 1910 at Pwllheli, in her late fifties.
 She was buried in the graveyard of the Llanfihangel-y-traethau church.
+In 1911, her son Arthur Hughes emigrated to Patagonia.